Haoming9810/CSS143B-2020Fall/homework/homework_6/problem_1.md

 dictionary[5] = {(katie, 1122)}
 ```

-"tony" and "alex" both has the same hash key 4 because both are 4 character long, and therefore they are chained (much like in a single linked list) in *dictionary[4]*.
+"tony" and "alex" both have the same hash key 4 because both are 4 character long, and therefore they are chained (much like in a single linked list) in *dictionary[4]*.

 Write the code to implement the remove function.